Mastering Ultra Marathon Pacing: Insights from Javelina Jundred Champions

 Why does this matter?

-• Second half: 8 km at Zone 1 – deliberately slower, focusing on relaxed breathing and consistent cadence.
+• Second half: 8 km at Zone 1, intentionally backing off, emphasizing smooth breathing and steady leg turnover.

 References